Legal and Financial Planning for People with Alzheimer's

 Reduce anxiety about funeral and burial arrangements.
 Advance planning for the funeral and burial can provide a sense of peace and reduce anxiety for both the person with Alzheimer's and the family.

 Families who cannot afford a lawyer still can do advance planning.
-Samples of basic health planning documents can be downloaded from State government websites.
+Samples of basic health planning documents are available online.
 Area Agency on Aging officials may provide legal advice or help.
-Other possible sources of legal assistance and referral include State legal aid offices, the State bar association, local nonprofit agencies, foundations, and social service agencies.
+Other possible sources of legal assistance and referral include State legal aid offices, State bar associations, local nonprofit agencies, foundations, and social service agencies.

 Facing Alzheimer's disease can be emotionally wrenching for all concerned.
 Legal and medical experts can help the person and family address tough questions about future treatment, caregiving, and legal arrangements.